 See how OmniSci is used to interactively explore a large mobile coverage and quality dataset

 Second Measure uses OmniSci to accelerate its queries that analyze each transaction from each customer for a given company.
-Now it delivers analytics so fast that its clients can: spot inflections in businesses as they happen, identify every week's fastest-growing companies, and see the latest company performance before it's announced.
+Now it delivers business and financial market analytics so fast that its clients can: spot inflections in businesses as they happen, identify every week's fastest-growing companies, and see the latest company performance before it's announced.

 Pactriglo was founded on the premise that maximizing developer utilization of existing zoning could circumvent the lengthy political process and help solve LA’s housing crisis.
 Existing platforms, such as ZIMAS, NavigateLA, and LADBS, were unable to dive into millions of data points simultaneously, or to interactively explore the data by zone, down to the street level.
 Pactriglo's custom real estate application could only meet that objective by harnessing OmniSci's power to query and visually explore regional housing data much faster than existing tools for geospatial analytics.